fjtapia/sort_parallel/README.md

 | Visual C++ 2013, 2015 |

 <h2>Author and Copyright</h2>

-This library had been create to be integrated in the [Boost](http://www.boost.org) library, inside the [boost::sort library](http://www.boost.org/doc/libs/release/libs/sort), with the spreadsort algorithms designed and implemented by Steven Ross.
+This library is integrated in the [Boost](http://www.boost.org) library, inside the [boost::sort library](http://www.boost.org/doc/libs/release/libs/sort), with the spreadsort algorithms designed and implemented by Steven Ross.

-It's pending of the final approval, due this can suffer some changes until the final version and definitive approval in the boost library.
 You can find in  [https://github.com/fjtapia/sort_parallel](https://github.com/fjtapia/sort_parallel)

 This algorithm had been ideate, designed and implemented beginning from zero.
 After read hundreds of articles and books, I didn't find any similar.
 If someone knows something about this or something similar, please, say me.

 Anyway, the important is not the author, is provide a fast, robust, and easy to use algorithm to the community of programmers.

 Copyright 2016  [Francisco Tapia *(fjtapia@gmail.com)* ](mail:fjtapia@gmail.com)
 Distributed under the [Boost Software License, Version 1.0. ](http://www.boost.org/LICENSE_1_0.txt)  (See http://www.boost.org/LICENSE_1_0.txt)